lfades/next-with-apollo/README.md

     withApp
   )(Child)
 ```
-In the above example you will not need to care at all about the HOCs cloning statics and it looks very clean
+In the above example you will not need to care at all about the HOCs cloning statics and it just looks very clean